NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Browse_Data.md

 This table contains the following columns:

-* Category: category of the entity (clinical, biospecimen, experiment Data).
+* Category: category of the entity (clinical, biospecimen, submittable data file).
 * Type: type of entity (based on Data Dictionary).
 * Count: number of occurrences of an entity associated with the case.
 Clicking on the count will open a window listing those entities within the Browse page.